Rural-inspired dishes

 Desserts

-Pre-Hispanic punch made from corn.
+Pre-Hispanic dessert made with corn.
 We have taken traditional flavors from the traditional Oaxacan sorbets to make a burnt milk nicuatole and a red tuna sorbet.

 $ 145